Azure/doAzureParallel/README.md

 ```
 ### Bypassing merge task

-Skipping the merge task is useful when the tasks results don't need to be merge into a list.
+Skipping the merge task is useful when the tasks results don't need to be merged into a list.
 To bypass the merge task, you can pass the *enableMerge* flag to the foreach object:

 ```R
 # Enable merge task